scfurl/m3addon/README.md

 # m3addon

-This package adds to the popular "monocle3" for use with the R computing environment
+This package adds to the popular "monocle3" package for use in the R computing environment

 ## Getting Started